Avimitin/nvim/docs/src/en_us/plugins/nvim-cmp.md

 ## file location

-The nvim-cmp plugin itself is defined in the lua/partial/cmp.lua file.
-And its config is placed in the lua/config/completion.lua file.
+All the nvim-cmp related plugins and itself are placed inside `lua/plugins/modules/completion/` directory.

 ## Configuration